HappyFunCorp/CMS/README.md

 The Content Type is the main block for building the content structure, it includes fields, data types, validations and relationships with other Content Types.
 Custom data shapes and React components can be used to customize fields look and behavior for the most advanced use cases.

+### HyGraph

+HyGraph is very similar to Dato in the way page models are defined and structured.
+Everything that is true for Dato is also true for HyGraph.

 ## Content-Type Templating

 Content-type templating is a way of defining a standard layout and design for a particular content type, which can be applied to all instances of that content type.